Eschatologue/CM_wiki/docs/spells/description/h.md

 Choose a manufactured metal object, such as a metal weapon or a suit of Heavy or Medium metal armor, that you can see within range.
 You cause the object to glow red-hot.
 Any creature in physical contact with the object takes 2d8 Fire damage when you cast the spell.
 Until the spell ends, you can take a Bonus Action on each of your later turns to deal this damage again if the object is within range.

 If a creature is holding or wearing the object and takes the damage from it, the creature must succeed on a Constitution saving throw or drop the object if it can.
-If it doesn’t drop the object, it has Disadvantage on attack rolls and ability checks until the start of your next turn.
+If it doesn't drop the object, it has Disadvantage on attack rolls and ability checks until the start of your next turn.

 ***Using a Higher-Level Spell Slot.*** The damage increases by 1d8 for each spell slot level above 2.